 The other one-part glue I used on my PU/PVC Incept IK, Slackrafts and used recently on an old hypalon Semperit is Bostik 1782, not least because it once went real cheap on ebay.

-One glue I wouldn’t bother with is whatever Gumotex used (still do?) supply with their repair kits: Chemopren Universal (above left).
-It looks like the brown rubber solution you’d use on a bicycle inner tube.
-I remember trying to use it on my old Gumotex Sunny years ago and finding it was crap.
+For years Gumotex supplied rubbish Chemopren Universal gluing in theor repair kits It looked like the brown rubber solution you’d use on a bicycle inner tube.
+I tried to use it on my Gumotex Sunny years ago and found it was crap.
 Back then it may have been me, but I tried to use Chemopren again recently on my hypalon Semperit and it wouldn’t even adhere to a roughed up, MEK’d surface!
 To be fair it might have been many years old, but so are my other glues.

-Actually what came with my Seawave in 2014 is a small tube of ElaStick (above right).
-But it looks like a generic polyurethane do-it-all glue.
-It remains unused with the boat and probably will stay that way until it goes off.
-I’d sooner rely on Nirtile-based 1782 or Aquaseal for field repairs
+The glue that came with my second Seawave in 2020 was a small tube of Elastick (left).
+It looks like a generic polyurethane do-it-all glue, like Aquasure.
+It will probably remain unused with the boat until it turns solid.
+I’d sooner rely on Nirtile-based 1782 or Aquasure for field repairs.
+Tbe problem with these urethane glues is once you open them or the alloy casing cracks they dry up and harden.

 For important jobs use much stronger two-part adhesives suited to actually assembling air boats as well as making more permanent fittings and bomb-proof repairs.

-At about £15 posted for a 250-mil tin, Polymarine 2990 Hypalon adhesive (left) is much cheaper per ml than Aquaseal or Bostik 1782.
-In the UK Ribstore and Ribright sell similar stuff (below) just make sure you buy for Hypalon or PVC.
-I’ve used it to glue D-rings onto my Grabner (more here), floor patches to my Alpacka, latex socks to my dry trousers and patches as well as repairs to my Nitrilon Seawave, It sticks like shit to a s***el.
+At about £15 posted for a 250-mil tin, PolyMarine 2990 Hypalon adhesive (left) is much cheaper per ml than Aquaseal or Bostik 1782.
+In the UK Ribstore and Ribright sell similar stuff (below) and Bostik 2402 is the same but prices vary wildly.
+Just make sure you buy for Hypalon or PVC.
+I’ve used it to glue D-rings onto my Grabner (more here), floor patches to my Alpacka, latex socks to my dry trousers and patches as well as repairs to my Nitrilon Seawave and Sunny.
+It sticks like shit to a s***el.

 In 2017 when I dismembered an old IK, I was easily able to pull off recent patches glued on with Bostik by hand.
 But I could only pull off Polymarined patches with a pair of Knipex hydraulic trench pliers and even then, the patch coating pulled away from it’s core (lighter exposed weave below) or the patch remained stuck to the boat and instead pulled off the dead’s boat’s hypalon coating revealing the fabric’s yellowed core or scrim.
 The two recently glued surfaces could not be separated.
 They say the mixing of the two components causes a chemical ‘vulcanisation’ and molecular cross-linking which creates a very strong bond.
 Mixing and applying two-part is a pain, but it works.